teneple/Health-Data/README.md

 3. Run CMake: `cmake ..`
 4. Build with CMake: `cmake --build .`
 5. If you are on Windows:
-   - If you compiled with MSVC, then run the Debug executable: `.\Debug\HealthData.exe`.
+   - If CMake compiled with MSVC, then run the Debug executable: `.\Debug\HealthData.exe`.
 Alternatively you can open the Visual Studio solution file with Visual Studio: `Health-Data.sln` and run from the IDE.
    - Otherwise, run the executable: `.\HealthData.exe`.
 6. Otherwise, run the executable: `./HealthData`.